 Mighty Morphin' Power Rangers-No one is particular, he might have a soft spot for Billy for obvious reasons but he seems to like them all equally, at least the original cast.

 Power Rangers Zeo-Same as MMPR.
 He didn't really start analyzing the rangers until Lost Galaxy so it's hard to tell.
 Bulk and Skull are his real favorites.

 Power Rangers Turbo-Cassie.
-He singles her out the most and is the only one of the four replacements he takes time to describe.
+He singles her out the most and is the only one of the four replacements he takes time to analyze.

 Power Rangers in Space-Andros.
 He likes character development and Andros had plenty.
 However, this is his favorite season so he probably loves everyone.

 Power Rangers Dino Thunder-This is clearly in his top two/three seasons so he may love everyone equally.
 One of the main reasons why likes this season so much is that none of the rangers are left out in development.
 But if he had to pick a favorite, it would probably be Trent (for his great character arc) or Tommy (for being the awesome mentor)

 Power Rangers S.P.D.-Since he likes to see characters develop and grow his favorite is probably Sky but this another favorite season of his, so he could like everyone.

 Lewis seems to like Rose the most out of the rangers, judging from a few of his tweets.